MideTechnology/ebmlite/README.md

 * `id` (integer): The Element subclass' EBML ID.
 * `length` (integer, optional): A fixed size to use when encoding the element, overriding the EBML variable length encoding.
 Use to create byte-aligned structures.
 * `level` (integer, optional): The allowed 'depth' of the element.
 This is primarily an artifact of _python-ebml_ schema compatibility.
 Only the value `-1` has an effect in an _ebmlite_ schema; it indicates that the element can appear anywhere in an EBML file.
-* `multiple` (bool, optional, default=1): Indicates that the element can appear more than once within the same parent.
+* `multiple` (bool, optional, default=1): Indicates that the element can appear more than once within the same parent. *Currently partially enforced for encoding.*
 * `mandatory` (bool, optional, default=0): Indicates that the element *must* be present. *Not currently enforced.*
 * `precache` (bool, optional, default varies by type): Indicates that the element's value should be read and cached when the element is parsed, rather than 'lazy-loaded' when explicitly accessed.
 Can be used to reduce the number of seeks when working with an EBML file after it has been imported.
 Simple numeric element types have this enabled by default; master, binary, and string/Unicode elements do not.

 There are two additional, special-case Element subclasses which are not subclassed:
 * **UnknownElement:** Instantiated for elements with IDs that do not appear in the schema.
 Its payload is treated as binary data.
 The UnknownElement itself does not appear in the Schema.
+Unlike other Element subclasses, its ID can vary from instance to instance.
-* **VoidElement:** "Void" (ID `0xEC`) is a standard EBML element used for padding.
+* **VoidElement:** "Void" (ID `0xEC`) is a standard EBML element, typically used for padding.
 If the Schema defines the Void element, it is replaced by this special-case element.
 The contents of its payload are ignored.

 The structure of the schema's XML defines the structure of the EBML document; children of a MasterElement in the schema are valid child element types in the EBML.
 An Element type can appear multiple times in a schema; i.e. if its type can appear as a child of different parent types.
 Only the first definition requires both `name` and `id` attributes.
 Successive definitions can be abbreviated to just the `name` and/or `id`; they will inherit all the other attributes of the first definition.
 Successive definitions must *not* have contradictory attributes, however.
 ```XML